 100.000 * 10% = 10.000 rows

-We consider the above “10% Rule” as the optimizer’s base estimation whenever there is only one WHERE condition predicate available for a single value.
+The “10% Rule” is the optimizer’s baseline estimate when there is only one WHERE condition predicate for a single value.
+An example demonstrates why heuristic estimates should be avoided, as they frequently diverge from reality.

-In the next example, we will add another WHERE condition predicate for a second nonindexed column to the query.
+In this example, we will include another WHERE condition for a second non-indexed column in the query.

-We did not collect statistics on any of the columns used in the predicates.
-This is our test query:
+We did not gather statistics on the columns utilized in the predicates.
+Here is our test inquiry:

 SELECT * FROM Customer WHERE SEGMENT = 1 AND Age = 25;

-The heuristic rule applied for nonindexed columns which are AND combined is:
+The Teradata heuristics rule applied for nonindexed columns which are AND combined is:

-We multiply the initial estimate by 75% for each AND combined predicate.
+We increase the initial estimate by 75% for each combined AND predicate.

 10% from 100.000 data rows = 10.000 rows.
 This is the base estimation.
 We multiply the base estimation by 75%, i.e., 10.000 * 75%.
 The result is 7.500 rows.